netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

     wget https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/Servicemesh_with_GSLB_and_WAF/manifest/GTP_bookinfo.yaml

 **NOTE**
-Replace `<region-1> and <region-2>` with the AWS regions and Endpoint in GSE with Public IP for VIP of Citrix ADC in region-2.
+Replace `<region-1> and <region-2>` with the AWS regions and Endpoint in GSE with Public IP for VIP of NetScaler in region-2.

     kubectl apply -f GSE_bookinfo_cluster2.yaml -n bookinfo